deNBI/securing_openstack_clum2025/README.md

 This workshop emphasizes hands-on application and best practices for securing your own cloud-based web services.
 We will delve into more detailed topics and questions as time permits.

+***

+### Key Concepts

+* **Load Balancer**: A device or service that efficiently distributes incoming network traffic across a group of backend servers.
+Its purpose is to increase the capacity, reliability, and availability of an application.
+* **Reverse Proxy**: A server that sits in front of one or more web servers, forwarding client requests to those servers.
+It acts as a single point of entry, providing an extra layer of security, and can handle tasks like **SSL/TLS encryption** and caching.
+* **SSL/TLS**: Stands for Secure Sockets Layer / Transport Layer Security.
+These are cryptographic protocols that provide secure communication over a computer network.
+They are essential for encrypting data sent between a user's browser and a web server, protecting it from eavesdropping and tampering.
+* **HTTPS**: Stands for Hypertext Transfer Protocol Secure.
+It is the secure version of HTTP, the protocol used to send data between a web browser and a website.
+The 'S' at the end of HTTPS stands for 'Secure', meaning all communications between your browser and the website are encrypted via SSL/TLS.
+* **Authentication**: The process of verifying the identity of a user, service, or device.
+It ensures that only authorized parties can access a system or resource.
+We'll explore methods like **BasicAuth** and **O2AUTH** to control access to our web service.

 ---

 ### Technologies Used